GHM61/machine-learning-with-Red-Hat-CodeReady-Containers/README.md

 If you take a moment to look at the project you just cloned, you'll see a bunch of files and folders.
 Here is a brief description of each one

 1. `reference` - A complete implementation of the project that we'll be making.
 2. `app.py` - The main entry point for our program.
-When we run our project shortly, Minishift will look for and execute this script
+When we run our project shortly, CRC will look for and execute this script
 3. `requirements.txt` - A text file which describes which dependencies our project will need to install to support our program.
 4. `server.py` - The code that will serve our prediction web app.
 5. `train.py` - The code that contains our neural network which will begin training the first time we run our app.